nh-server/switch-guide/docs/extras/updating.md

 #### **Preparing your microSD card**

+1. Boot into Hekate.
-1. Load Hekate, start Hekate UMS by going to `Tools` > `USB Tools` > `SD Card`
-2. Connect your Switch to your PC via a USB cable.
-An Android phone may also work.
+2. Go to `Tools` > `USB Tools` > `SD Card` and connect your Switch to your PC via USB.
-3. Download `TegraExplorer.bin` and place it somewhere on your device (A good idea is to put it where you keep all your Switch payloads like Hekate).
+3. Download the latest release of `TegraExplorer.bin` and place it `sd:/bootloader/payloads`.

-4. Update Atmosphère and Hekate by using the above guides.
-5. If you haven't already, update the sysMMC to the latest firmware using the steps below.
+Make sure your sysMMC is updated before moving onto the instructions below.

 #### **Dumping your sysMMC firmware**

 1. Make sure your sysMMC is up to date.
 If your sysMMC is not up-to-date, boot into Stock or sysCFW and update it through the System Settings.
     - sysCFW is recommended since it preserves e-fuses and preserves AutoRCM (if applicable).
 2. Inject `TegraExplorer.bin` using your favourite payload injector (Like you would with Hekate).
-    - If you are using a modchipped Switch, you can simply put `TegraExplorer.bin` in `sd:/bootloader/payloads` on your SD card, then turn on your console and load TegraExplorer via Hekate's payloads menu (`Payloads` > `TegraExplorer.bin`).
+    - If you are using a modchipped Switch, you can simply put `TegraExplorer.bin` in `sd:/bootloader/payloads` on your microSD card, then turn on your console and load TegraExplorer via Hekate's payloads menu (`Payloads` > `TegraExplorer.bin`).
 3. Using the joystick and the A buttons, select `FirmwareDump.te`, then select `Dump sysmmc`.
     - If navigation doesn't work with your Joycons, navigating using the volume buttons and selecting using the power button also works.
       (This is also required for Switch Lite console users.)